 In January 2017 newly inaugurated US President, Donald Trump, signed an Executive Order which, among other things, called for a review of US nuclear policy, strategy, capabilities and force posture.
-That Nuclear Posture Review is due to conclude by the end of 2017.
-As with many of President Trump's foreign policies, nothing about the outcome is certain.Jump to full report >>
+That Nuclear Posture Review was published in February 2018.
+As widely expected, deterrence and not disarmament was the overriding message of the Trump review, and a marked departure from key nuclear policies under the Obama administration that sought to lower the reliance on nuclear weapons and embrace non-proliferation and disarmament.Jump to full report >>

 Commons Briefing papers CBP-7990